KxSystems/docs-v1/docs/dashboards/maps.md

 See [Defining a Query](introduction.md#defining-a-query) and [Analytics](introduction.md#analytics) for more on data sourcing.

-<aside class="warning">Ensure map coordinates are included in the data source to create boundaries for the overlay</aside>
+<aside class="admonition caution">Ensure map coordinates are included in the data source to create boundaries for the overlay</aside>

 **Data Key**